 Standard settlement lag in traditional oil trading — tokenization enables atomic, real-time DvP

-Digitized commodity trades reported by Singapore Exchange in 2024
+Digitized commodity trades reported by blockchain Exchanges in 2024

 Each token minted 1:1 with a physical barrel, fully auditable and legally enforceable